emmanueldeletang/nosqlwebapp/README.md

     one Transalator ressource to have automatic translation Setup all the connection string in config.py from your Gremlins , mongo api and cosmosdb API

+    the partition key for cosmosdb nosql and mongo can be email , for gremlins Db the partition key is part

 if you want to load the menu you can use a mongoimport command from the menu.json sample in the directory You need to create a cosmosdb container in SQL api name User and with the partition key (email )